The Cartographer's Daughter · Chapter 6

 "A man who values precision.
 Who measures before he acts.
 Who does not venture beyond the data."

-Marta said nothing.
-She could feel the architecture of the conversation taking shape — Shen was building something, laying foundation stones with each observation, and she could not yet see the structure he intended.
+She said nothing.
+She could feel the architecture of the conversation — Shen laying stones, the structure not yet visible.

-"And yet your father also maintained correspondence with individuals connected to heterodox religious groups in the interior.
-Individuals who, by the nature of their activities, operate beyond any framework of verification or accountability."
+"And yet your father maintained correspondence with individuals connected to heterodox religious groups.
+Individuals who operate beyond any framework of verification."

 "I am not aware of my father's private correspondence."

 "You are aware of enough to be here.
-Four hundred li from Macau, on a road that leads to the heart of the territory where these groups operate most actively."
+Four hundred li from Macau, on a road that leads to the heart of where these groups operate."

 She met his gaze.
-The man was not bluffing.
-He was not fishing.
-He had specific knowledge — how much, she could not determine, but enough to place her father in proximity to the Shengjiao and enough to find her presence on this road significant.
-What he did not have, she calculated, was evidence.
-Knowledge and evidence were different currencies, and an inspector of Shen Baolin's caliber would know the difference.
+He had specific knowledge — how much, she could not determine, but enough to place her father near the Shengjiao and enough to find her presence significant.
+What he did not have was evidence.
+Knowledge and evidence were different currencies, and an inspector of his caliber would know the difference.

-Shen Baolin looked at her.
-The silence lasted five seconds — she counted — and in those five seconds she felt the weight of his assessment: a mind weighing her words against her presence, her cover against her trajectory, the surface she presented against the shape he suspected lay beneath.
+Silence.
+Five seconds — she counted.
+The weight of his assessment: her words against her presence, her cover against her trajectory, the surface she presented against the shape he suspected beneath.

 "I do not have an accusation," he said.
 "I have an observation.
-And since you are a woman who values precision, I will make it precisely."
+And since you value precision, I will make it precisely."

-He leaned forward, slightly.
-Not a threatening gesture.
-A collegial one — the posture of a man preparing to share a professional insight with a peer he respects.
+He leaned forward slightly.
+Not threatening.
+Collegial — the posture of a man sharing a professional insight with a peer.

 "The network you have not mentioned — the one your father's correspondence touches and your route follows — is not, in my assessment, primarily a religious problem.
-I have colleagues who treat it as such.
-They are wrong.
-A group of peasants gathering to pray in a back room is a nuisance, not a threat.
+Colleagues who treat it as such are wrong.
+Peasants gathering to pray in a back room is a nuisance, not a threat.
 What makes this network dangerous is not what these people believe.
 It is what their belief produces."

 "Which is?"